yomuevans/DK-20948/README.md

 - The 20x48 contains two clock division stages, as we can see in the figure below.
 Because the DMP engine outputs the hw_freq as either 1125/(1+GYRO_DIV) or 1125/(1+ACCEL_DIV) or 1125/(2^MAG_DIV) based on priorities, there are certain limitations in terms of output data rates.

+For example, if one requests 100 Hz ODR from the accelerometer and 50 Hz ODR from the gyroscope, the actual output data rate of the accelerometer will be 112 Hz while the actual output data rate of the gyroscope will be 56 Hz.
+This happens because hw_freq = 1125/(1+GYRO_DIV)=1125/(1+9)=112.5Hz (the gyroscope has a higher priority than the accelerometer), ACC_DMP_DIV will be set to 1 and GYR_DMP_DIV will be set to 2.
+As such, the actual output data rate will always be greater than or equal to the requested output data rate.